-In this article, we will find the toggle bits of a number except the first and last bits in C++.
+In this tutorial, we will explore how to determine the toggle bits within a number excluding the initial and final bits using C++.

 Examples: